-When shopping for a new HDTV, you may wonder which should you get, LCD or Plasma?
-It’s really a good question and is often subject to almost a religious debate amoungst videophiles.
-But the reality of it is, that it largely depends on where the TV is going to go.
-Here’s breakdown of the differences between LCD and Plasma and what you should get for your home.
-Here’s some more excellent information that you can use – FAQ for choosing an outdoor TV.
+When shopping for a new HDTV, you may wonder which you should get, LCD or Plasma?
+It’s a good question and is often subject to a religious debate among videophiles.
+But the reality of it is that it largely depends on where the TV is going to go.
+Here’s a breakdown of the differences between LCD and Plasma and what you should get for your home.
+Here is some more excellent information that you can use – FAQ for choosing an outdoor TV.

 Here’s where plasma can really shine.
 Plasmas offer richer, bolder colors – especially with blacks, which look really dark and make scenes that are in shadow highly detailed.
-LCDs that have back lit LEDs and local dimming are closing the gap here, but plasma still has the edge, especially with conventional LCDs that use edge-lit LEDs or florescent light, which can make for a pretty contrasty display.
+LCDs that have backlit LEDs and local dimming are closing the gap here, but plasma still has the edge, especially with conventional LCDs that use edge-lit LEDs or fluorescent light, which can make for a pretty contrasty display.

-Plasma offers a nice bright and vibrant picture from any angle that is off axis, while some viewing LCDs off axis (especially 3D) may find a slightly dimmer picture.
+Plasma offers a nice bright and vibrant picture from any angle that is off-axis, while some viewing LCDs off-axis (especially 3D) may find a slightly dimmer picture.
 This is not as bad as rear projection TVs, however, as they used a lenticular lens that greatly narrowed their viewing angles.
 If this interests you, be sure to read about the differences in rear projection vs LCD TVs to learn more.

-This where room location is key.
-Plasmas have highly reflective surfaces and as such, are generally better in home theater rooms that have either no windows or where the room can be completely darkened.
-If you have a living room or den with bright, ambient light, then and LCD is your best bet since most models opt for a matte finish display.
+This is where room location is key.
+Plasmas have highly reflective surfaces, as such, are generally better in home theater rooms that have either no windows or where the room can be completely darkened.
+If you have a living room or den with bright, ambient light, then an LCD is your best bet since most models opt for a matte finish display.
 Additionally, if you don’t have a lot of space, you should stick with one of the best small TVs.

 Both LCDs and Plasma are generally rated at 60,000 hours, or about 20 years if used 8 hours per day.
-But some plasmas, have been experiencing a phenomenon where after only a few thousand hours the screen amps up the brightness of black levels which could cut the lifespan short.
+But some plasmas have been experiencing a phenomenon where after only a few thousand hours, the screen amps up the brightness of black levels, which could cut the lifespan short.
 Panasonic has acknowledged the issue and is working to solve the problem with a potential firmware fix.
-Plasmas also need a break in time of about 100 hours where only full screen viewing should be done, and in movie or cinema modes.
-This prevents the plasmas phosphors from being overly stimulated by the dynamic brightness settings which could impact it’s lifespan.
-And widescreen or letterboxed programming need to be avoided in those first 100 hours to avoid prematurely affecting the phosphors with black stripes as well.
-Digital Video Essentials (not the Blu-ray) has a great pattern that’s a solid, full white field of noise which will exercise all the pixel phosphors the same.
+Plasmas also need a break in time of about 100 hours where only full-screen viewing should be done, and in movie or cinema modes.
+This prevents the plasmas phosphors from being overly stimulated by the dynamic brightness settings, which could impact its lifespan.
+And widescreen or letterboxed programming needs to be avoided in those first 100 hours to avoid prematurely affecting the phosphors with black stripes as well.
+Digital Video Essentials (not the Blu-ray) has a great pattern that’s a solid, full white field of noise that will exercise all the pixel phosphors the same.
 Also, there’s a Plasma TV Logo Removing DVD, available in NTSC or PAL format.
 You can get it at beginwithsoftware.com.
-It puts colored noise on screen.
+It puts colored noise on the screen.

 You can find 3D capable HDTVs in both Plasma and LCD.
-In fact, many experts – including Walt Mossberg and Scott Wilkinson, are of the mind that 3D TVs are the best 2D TVs on the market.
+In fact, many experts – including Walt Mossberg and Scott Wilkinson- believe that 3D TVs are the best 2D TVs on the market.
 And as time goes on, 3D is going to become just another available feature.
 The real question is, active or passive.
 And generally, passive is far cheaper than active.
-And if you like to entertain, using passive 3D glasses will impact your wallet far easier than active – where you must have the same glasses for each person viewing.
+And if you like to entertain, using passive 3D glasses will impact your wallet far easier than active ones – where you must have the same glasses for each person viewing.

 Because LCDs are more popular and available, they tend to be less expensive than plasma TVs.
 Additionally, only two or three manufacturers (namely Panasonic and Samsung) actually still make Plasma.